kenwong356/readmegen/README.md

-<a href="https://drive.google.com/file/d/1E_PTKFuKg3ek5dkLJBxYgncgGwD2oN_y/view?usp=sharing">Click here for a video on how to use the app!</a>
+<a href="https://drive.google.com/file/d/1E_PTKFuKg3ek5dkLJBxYgncgGwD2oN_y/view?usp=sharing">Click here for a video on how the readMe below was generated</a>

 # Project